 Public Health Schools and MPH Programs in Pennsylvania

 Public health is a field that can potentially increase public awareness of vulnerability and disease, which is what all residents deserve.
 There are many public health programs available at all degree levels in Pennsylvania, but the most common one is some variation/concentration of the Master of Public Health (MPH) program.
-There are 10 public health schools in Pennsylvania that offer MPH programs that are accredited by the Council on Education for Public Health (CEPH).
-Depending on the school and concentration, these MPH programs are available on campus, online or in both formats, with a variety of concentrations.
-Unsurprisingly, public health careers in Pennsylvania are booming, with six related job titles expected to see faster job growth in the state than they are nationally.
+There are 3 schools in Pennsylvania that offer accredited MPH programs from the Council on Education for Public Health (CEPH).
+Depending on the school and concentration, these MPH programs are available on campus, online, or in both formats, with a variety of concentrations.
+Unsurprisingly, public health careers in Pennsylvania are booming.
+BLS shows strong national growth in some public-health-adjacent roles (example: medical & health services managers projected 23% growth, 2024–2034).

 Meanwhile, online MPH programs are growing in popularity all over the country.
 If you are one of the many students interested in trying this option out for your degree, Pennsylvania has options for you.